Viking-Studios-Arma/ONI_Recon_Factions/readme.md

 ## Naming conventions
 For standardisation between class names and to prevent any possible future conflicts with class names the following naming convention has been developed:
 - for code: ONI_Recon
-- for presentation: ONI Recon Essentials
+- for presentation: ONI Recon - {Addon Name}